3 Great Alternatives to the Nordictrack 1750 Treadmill

-While the Nordictrack Commercial 1750 is one of the best selling treadmills in the mid-range price class, some people are looking for similar treadmill alternatives.
+While the Nordictrack Commercial 1750 treadmill is one of the best-selling models in its price class, some people are looking for an alternative.

 This post will give you 3 of your best options, with short reviews of each, along with links to where you can read more about them.

 So let’s dive in to some of your best alternatives to the Nordictrack 1750:

 This is one of the best alternatives to the Nordictrack 1750 treadmill.
 Because ICON owns both the Nordictrack and Proform brands, these treadmills look remarkably similar to each other – with a lot of the same features.

 The Proform Pro 5000 also runs around the same price – $1599 with Free Shipping here.
 It also gives you the full color, touch-screen 7 inch console and the extra wide 22 inch belt.

 The construction is quite similar with the extra large 2.5 inch rollers used (which help reduce static and prolong the life of your treadmill) and a sleek console with one-touch speed/incline buttons.

 Plus it also comes iFit compatible.
 With iFit you can run trails all over the world, watch daily workout videos and track everything from your daily workouts to your sleep habits.